Arosial/kissllm/README.md

 # Unified LLM Python API Library

-A unified interface for interacting with multiple LLM providers (OpenAI, Anthropic, etc.) with consistent API design.
+A unified interface for interacting with multiple LLM providers (OpenAI compatible only for now) with consistent API design.

 ## Features